celery/celery/docs/userguide/tasks.rst

 Task is being retried.

-:metadata: `result` contains the exception that caused the retry,
+:meta-data: `result` contains the exception that caused the retry,
             and `traceback` contains the backtrace of the stack at the point when the exceptions was raised.
 :propagates: No

 .. state:: REVOKED